Exceptional Student Education Course Descriptions

 Explores the history of autism, as well as neurological, cognitive, and environmental theories.
 Focuses on the educational characteristics of students with autism and related disabilities (i.e., Autistic Spectrum Disorders - ASD).
 Describes the social interaction, social communication, and imagination impairments of students with autism.
 Presents issues of identification and referral to special education.
 A minimum of eight (8) hours field experience required.

-ESE 683: Instructional Strategies for Students with Autism: Technological and Communication Interventions
+ESE 683: Instructional Strategies for Students with ASD: Technological and Communication Interventions

 Surveys strategies appropriate for students with Autism, particularly the use of assistive and instructional technology, as well as natural, alternative and augmentative communication systems.
 A minimum of eight (8) hours field experience required.